Cultivating Garden Giant Mushrooms

 3. Harvesting, Storing & Cooking Your Mushrooms

 Once your mushrooms begin to fruit, they will grow to full size within 3-5 days.
 Be sure to harvest them while they are fresh; otherwise, they may dry out, or, if it's rainy, become infested with bugs.
-Harvest by reaching all the way to the base of the mushroom and gently pulling up and to the side.
+Harvest by reaching all the way to the base of the mushroom and gently pulling up and to the side, separating the base of them mushroom from the mycelium.
 Trim any dirty spots with a knife and cook right away or store in the fridge for up to 10 days.

 Other Resources: Check out this video from Mushroom Mountain, DIY Mushroom Cultivation by Willoughby Arevalo, or Organic Mushroom Farming and Mycoremediation by Trad Cotter.